mmyros/mmyros.github.io/github_io/resume.md

 	- Laboratory of the Institute director, Joshua Gordon
 	- Closed-loop stimulation and recording in T-maze
 	- One published paper, four in progress (two first-author)
-	- Design and deployment of complete codebase for ingesting and retrieval of databases (1-20 Tb)
+	- Design and deployment of complete codebase for ingesting and retrieval of DAG databases (1-20 Tb)

 ## Skills
 ### Programming